IsabellaRO/AWSLambdaJobsHandler/README.md

 `python3 runjob.py <user_id> <filename>`

-Note: file has to be on the same directory as the runjob.py file
+Note: file to be tested has to be on the same directory as the _runjob.py_ file

 ## Checking job status